Nashville, Chattanooga and St. Louis 576: Revenue service and retirement

 No. 576 was built at a cost of $166,500 and delivered to the NC&StL Railway, which put it into revenue service on August 18, 1942.
 Along with the other J3s, No. 576 helped move arms, materiel, and troops during the rapid buildup and mobilization of the American war effort during World War II.
 They initially ran only between Nashville and Chattanooga, Tennessee, because at 100 feet long, they could not fit on the 90-foot turntables in Atlanta, Georgia until 110-foot ones were installed.

-When the war ended in 1945, the J3s were reassigned to dual freight and passenger service, in which they ran between Nashville and Memphis, Tennessee, via Bruceton and Martin.
-They also worked in Cowan, Tennessee, banking trains up in the Cumberland Mountains.
+After the war ended in 1945, the J3s were reassigned to dual freight and passenger service, in which they were capable enough to pull passenger trains such as the Dixie Flagler, the Dixie Flyer, and the Dixie Limited, between Nashville and Atlanta.
+They also have the chance to run between Nashville and Memphis, Tennessee, via Bruceton and Martin.
+The J3s even worked in Cowan, Tennessee, banking trains up in the Cumberland Mountains and also do considerable service on work train duties.
 The J3s ran up to 11000 mi per month.

-As the NC&StL began to dieselize, the J3s were retired and scrapped between 1951 and 1952.
-The lone exception was No. 576, which was chosen for preservation and donated to the City of Nashville, where it was put on outdoor display at the Centennial Park on September 20, 1953.
-The locomotive subsequently slowly deteriorated from constant exposure to outdoor weather.
+As the NC&StL began to dieselize, the first two J3s, Nos.
+570 and 571, were retired and scrapped on December 6, 1951, while No. 576 and the other J3s remained in service until September 2, 1952.
+After retirement, No. 576 was chosen for preservation and donated to the City of Nashville, where it was put on outdoor display at the Centennial Park on September 20, 1953.
+The locomotive began to slowly deteriorated from constant exposure to outdoor weather.
+In November 1969, No. 576 appeared on that month's LIFE magazine front cover with famed American singer and songwriter Johnny Cash.